vaaaaaa/python-projects/README.md

 1. Correlation of each column with survived column has been found.
 2. Conclude the role of different features in a person's survival on the ship.
 3. validated using visualization graphs, bar charts, pie charts, kde plots, and box plots.
+4. Created new columns Family-size, FarePerPerson, Title and Deck.